pretentiousUsername/neovimConfigs/README.md

 Remember when you're installing these configs to make sure that you so on any files you change.
 (Ughhhhhh.)

 In all honesty, reconfiguring this to use lua has been a pain in my ass—hopefully it'll pay off soon.

 [nvimConf]: https://www.youtube.com/watch?v=w7i4amO_zaE

 [nvim]: https://neovim.io/

-**Syntax for:**
+**These configs include syntax for:**

 + Markdown
 + LaTeX